tenstorrent/tt-metal/tech_reports/TT-Distributed/TT-Distributed-Architecture-1219.md

     // Get global (unique) ID for trace static uint32_t next_id();

     // Create a handle to an empty Trace Buffer, which needs to be populated
-// Create a handle to an empty Trace Buffer, which needs to be populated

-    // Create a handle to an empty Trace Buffer, which needs to be populated

     // with a MeshTraceDescriptor and a MeshBuffer, to get tied to a MeshDevice. static std::shared_ptr<MeshTraceBuffer> create_mesh_buffer_handle();